 Within 15 minutes after the email had been sent, I received notification of my first purchase ever.
 I took a moment for my own personal wow: there was now a before and after.
 I had wanted a platform for so long, and I had one.
 Now I also had a sale.

 The beta really was beta.
-I’ve since been looking at premises, assumptions and expectations as I continue to refine.
+I’ve since looked at premises, assumptions and expectations and continued to refine.
 For example, I wasn’t going to do on-camera video.
 Then I began doing on-camera video.
 I thought I was writing for an older audience.
 Then I recognized the value of writing for a younger group.
 I also shared my approach with a leadership coach and helped him create his digital course series.
-The work of refinement continues, especially in the marketing twists and turns.
+And now I’ve moved on to the development of my second teaching series… with more to come.

-Minnie Lamberth is a marketing copywriter and creator of Story Shaping, an encouragement platform.
+Minnie Lamberth is a marketing copywriter and author of Story Shaping, a creative encouragement platform.
 If you’d like help on your platform development, email her [email protected]

 Photo by Glenn Carstens-Peters on Unsplash